 "Call to me, and I will answer you and show you great and mighty things, which you do not know."
 Jeremiah 33:3

 2. Meditation in the Bible The greatest idea resource book in the whole world is the bible.
 It puts God's creativity on display.
 It demonstrates how God resolved so many seemingly impossible situations.
 Meditating on the word of God prepares our minds to receive inspired ideas from God.
+Along with meditation in the Bible, there is the need for general meditation.
+Take some time out to think.
+Great works are product of great thoughts.

 "Ten minutes of thinking can be worth more than ten hours of misdirected efforts"